What Is Hibiscus?

 High blood pressure increases your risk of heart disease.
 Some studies show that drinking hibiscus tea may help reduce systolic blood pressure levels when compared to a placebo.
 Other studies show that it may help to reduce both systolic and diastolic blood pressure.
 However, if you take a medication for high blood pressure, check with your doctor before drinking hibiscus tea – it can have negative interactions.

-Another study with human participants showed that hibiscus extract may improve liver steatosis, which could reduce the risk of liver failure.
+One study involving people showed that hibiscus extract may improve liver steatosis.
+That's a buildup of fat in the liver, which increases your risk of liver failure.

-Along with anthocyanins, hibiscus tea also contains another antioxidant called polyphenols, which have been shown to have anti-cancer properties.
+Along with anthocyanins, hibiscus tea also contains other antioxidants called polyphenols, which have been shown to have anticancer properties.
 However, most of the current research involves test tube studies, which are considered preliminary research.

 One such study showed that hibiscus extract limits cell growth and reduces the invasiveness of mouth cancer.
-Other test tube studies show that hibiscus tea may help prevent the spread of prostate cancer cells and stomach cancer cells.
+Other test tube studies show that hibiscus tea may help prevent the spread of skin cancer, prostate cancer, breast cancer, and stomach cancer cells.
 This does not mean that drinking hibiscus flower infusions will prevent you from getting cancer.

 Hibiscus tea may provide antibacterial properties.
 One test tube study showed that hibiscus extract inhibits E. coli.
 It may also be effective at fighting other, different bacteria strains.
 But the current research is limited to test-tube studies, and hibiscus should not be considered a replacement for antibiotics.